-Graduate Education - Master's Degree
+Academic Information for Master's Degree Students

 A graduate student should develop intellectual autonomy within a chosen field and demonstrate the ability to analyze, synthesize, and evaluate relevant knowledge.
 The graduate student, furthermore, assumes some responsibility for increasing knowledge within the chosen field.